 No. Over time the Developer has updated and made minor changes to the Covenant.

-The current Body Corporate Fees are approximately $26.00 per week and have remained unchanged for a number of years.
+The current Body Corporate Fees are approximately $26.00 per week for new schemes and $20.00 per week for more established schemes.
 Your fees are paid to your individual precinct’s Body Corporate.
-Of that $26.00, $17.36 is paid to the Principal Body Corporate.
-The current Principal Scheme budget for the $17.36, is as follows:
+Of the levy collected by your Body Corporate, approximately $13.00 is paid to the Principal Body Corporate.
+The current Principal Scheme budget for the levy collected, is as follows:

 Country Club Access – $8.80 per week